 It is an extension of the Design Innovation Lab for Lingnan entrepreneurs and social innovators to incubate and showcase their start-up ideas.

-The Glass House will be used to organize activities on a larger scale, such as start-up exhibitions, symposiums, conference, design thinking gallery etc.
+The Glass House will be used to organize activities on a larger scale, such as start-up exhibitions, symposiums, conferences, design thinking gallery etc.

 The northern part of the mezzanine floor is designed as a quiet study and research area for all; one of the islands is designed for our postgraduates for their study and research, which is still accessible by all users.